Mexican Flag Image courtesy of Salvatore Vuono / FreeDigitalPhotos.net |

 This would have preceded her presence in Mexico at the CCIME conference in April 2009 and would make the report of her going to the Chamber of Deputies (to promote a law to ensure a minimal representation of immigrants) a very reasonable action, given the larger context of the efforts to ensure immigrant representation in the Mexican legislature.

-Jiménez, you may recall, was the speaker at the CCIME conference who made such a fuss about Luz Robles being in attendance and then went on to address the very same themes as Mr. Trejo did in his interview.
+Mr. Trejo also mentions Efraín Jiménez as an individual who was part of the process.
+Mr. Jiménez, you may recall, was the speaker at the CCIME conference who made such a fuss about Luz Robles being in attendance and then went on to address the very same themes as Mr. Trejo did in his interview.

-Imagine, a Utah state senator working to ensure that Mexican immigrants in America have representatives in the Mexican legislature.
+working to ensure that Mexican immigrants in America have

 If Senator Luz Robles was part of such an effort, it seems massively in conflict with her role as an elected leader in the United States.